redhat-tw/ansible-labs-2021/vagrants/linux/README.md

-# RHEL 7
+# CentOS 7
-For RHEL 7 Vagrant we need to run the following commands for creating instance:
+For CentOS 7 Vagrant we need to run the following commands for creating instance:

 ```sh
 $ vagrant up